aarnphm/aarnphm.github.io/content/projects.md

   - evergreen
   - technical
 date: "2021-12-22"
 description: A list of projects I'm currently maintaining.
+A somewhat short description of what I ahve been up to over the year.
 navigation:
   - "[[thoughts/Chaos]]"
   - "[[thoughts/LLMs]]"